 This type of support is available for children whose learning needs might be severe, complex and lifelong.

 This is usually provided via an Education, Health & Care Plan (EHCP).
 EHC Plans have now replaced Statements of Special Educational Needs.
-This means your child will have been identified by professionals as needing a particularly high level of individual or small group teaching.
+This means your child will have been identified by professionals as having complex and lifelong needs for which a particularly high level of individual or small group teaching may be required.

 This type of support is available for children with specific barriers to learning that cannot be overcome through Quality First Teaching and intervention groups.